samuel-daly/CSI4107/A2/README.md

 ## Discussion

 Looking at theses results, we can see that they are not as good as the results we achieved in our first assignment.
 The results for experiment 1 are lower due to the fact that we take the whole sentence instead of just taking keywords like we did in A1.
-Not as much pre-processing is required for the universal sentence encoder and this means we'll get a lower score given that it includes stopwords and it doesn't stem the words.
+Not as much pre-processing is required for the universal sentence encoder and this means we will get a lower score given that it includes stopwords and it does not stem the words.
 For experiment 2, we can see an even lower score because we used query expansion.
 Query expansion itself is used to increase the quality of the search results but that comes at the expense of precision.
 This is why we are seeing a lower MAP and a lower Precision for the first 10 documents.

 ## Sample queries